memgraph/docs/docs/how-to-guides/streams/kafka/connect-to-stream-from-lab.md

 Memgraph will do a series of checks, ensuring that defined topics and transformation procedures are correctly configured.
-If all checks pass successfully, you can Start the stream.
+If all checks pass successfully, you can **Start the stream**.
 Once you start the stream, you will no longer be able to change any of the configuration settings, except the stream offset and the transformation module.